How am I billed for insurance if I've signed up for insurance through Justworks?

 We bill the company for the full cost of insurance one month prior to coverage.
 We will bill you on the first pay-cycle each month.

 For example, if your insurance begins April 1 and your first payroll is in the middle of the month (March 15), you will be billed the full cost of April insurance with that March 15 payroll.
 If your first payroll was instead at the end of month, March 31, you will be billed the full cost of April insurance with that March 31 payroll.

 The employee's insurance deductions occur in the month they are receiving insurance coverage.

 Those on a semimonthly pay frequency will see their medical, dental, and/or vision deductions split evenly over their two regularly scheduled paychecks in any given month.
 For example, if both the 15th and 30th of April fall on normal business days, the first half will be deducted on their April 15th payment and the second half will be deducted on their April 30th payment.

 Since employees who are paid on a biweekly pay frequency are paid twenty-six times per year, and not twenty-four, there will be certain months in which they are paid three times.
-In these cases, the deductions will be taken out of their first two paychecks of the month, unless the first payday is the first of the month.
+In these cases, the deductions will usually be taken out of their first two paychecks of the month, unless the first payday is the first of the month.